manishrjain/gocrud/README.md

 18 rows in set (0.00 sec)
 ```

-The writes are in constant time.
-Some of the performance concerns would be around retrieval.
-As the properties per entity grow, more rows need to be read (1 row = 1 edge/predicate) to get the entity and it's children.
-Also, any property filtering that needs to happen would happen in application space, instead of within database.
-I have ideas around continuous background processing to generate commonly needed data structures, and store them in separate tables to allow for database native querying capabilities, and 1 row read per entity.
-But, more work on that, if this library finds usage among the Golang crowd.
+The writes are in constant time, where each (entity,predicate) constitutes one row.
+As the properties per entity grow, more rows need to be read (1 row = 1 edge/predicate) to get the entity, it's predicates and it's children.
+This however, shouldn't be much of a concern for any standard data, which has limited number of predicates/properties per entity.

+In addition, property value filtering, sorting, full and partial text matching are now being made available via various search engines.
+Gocrud provides a simple search interface, which provides advanced search functionality right out of the box.
+Thus, there's a clear distinction between data store and search right from the beginning.